 SQL Server is used to host the report server databases.
 The SQL Server Database Engine instance can be a local or remote instance.
 The following are the supported versions of SQL Server Database Engine that can be used to host the report server databases:

 - SQL Server 2012

 When you create the report server database on a remote computer, you have to configure the connection to use a domain user account or a service account with network access.
 If you decide to use a remote SQL Server instance, consider carefully which credentials the report server should use to connect to the SQL Server instance.
 For more information, see Configure a Report Server Database Connection.

 Power BI Report Server will install default values to configure the core settings required to make a report server operational.
 It has the following requirements:

 - A SQL Server Database Engine must be available after setup and before you configure the database for the report server.
 The Database Engine instance hosts the report server database that Reporting Services Configuration Manager will create.
 The Database Engine is not required for the actual setup experience.

-- The user account used to run Setup must be a member of the local Administrators group.
+- The user account that runs Setup must be a member of the local Administrators group.

-- The user account used for Reporting Services Configuration Manager must have permission to access and create databases on the Database Engine instance that hosts the report server databases.
+- The user account that runs Reporting Services Configuration Manager must have permission to access and create databases on the Database Engine instance that hosts the report server databases.